 Discard marinade and let the meat rest at room temperature for about 15 minutes prior to grilling.
 Heat your grill; then cook to your liking.

 This filet mignon marinade was fantastic and the meat was so tender and flavorful. ~Enjoy!

 Visit the recipe index to search for more recipes by category.

 Sign up for my weekly newsletter and receive a FREE eBook!

 Wine & Balsamic Marinated Filet Mignon

-Whisk all ingredients together until well blended.
-Add the meat and the marinade to a resealable bag and refrigerate for at least 2 hours.
-Discard marinade and let rest at room temperature prior to grilling to your desired internal temperature.
-Serves 4.
+- Whisk all ingredients together until well blended.
+Add the meat and the marinade to a resealable bag and refrigerate for at least 2 hours or overnight.